jcm2606/SerenityShaders/README.md

 * Height fog.
 * Water fog.
 * Cycle fog (day-to-day fog variation).
-* Morning fog.
+* Morning fog. (coming soon)
-* Volumetric mist.
+* Volumetric mist. (coming soon)
 * Coloured volumetric lighting & volumetric caustics.
 * Bloom.
-* Depth-of-Field (coming soon).
+* Depth of field.
-* Volumetric clouds (coming soon).
+* Volumetric clouds.

 # CREDIT
 Most of the code, and the entire structure of the shader, is written by me, with inspiration taken from Ebin.
-Volumetric light was originally robobo1221's, however Serenity uses a heavily modified version which incorporates volumetric fog with the volumetric lighting.
-The atmosphere, raytracer and AO are Jodie's, used with permission.
-The PCSS algorithm is loosely based on Continuum's PCSS algorithm.

-Really, thanks has to be given to the entire shaderLABs community, and my own lack of satisfaction towards my shaders, for continuing to push me to strive for better and better.
+Volumetric light is written by me, with inspiration taken from Zombye and BruceKnowsHow for the marcher.
+Volumetric clouds are heavily inspired by BruceKnowsHow and DatWeirdPerson.
+Depth of field belongs to DatWeirdPerson.
+The atmosphere belongs to Jodie.
+PCSS & the percentage-closer filter are based off of Continuum 1.2's PCSS, with several rewrites being done.

 # CONTACT
 If you wish to get into contact with me, I advise that you log in to the shaderLABs Discord and leave a message in the Serenity channel.